AvolitesLtd/TitanManual/docs/capture-visualiser/linking-the-console-to-stand-alone-capture.md

 [updating your Titan fixture library](../fixture-personalities.md#updating-the-personality-library-on-the-console).
 If this doesn't help, you can
 [submit a personality request](../fixture-personalities.md#requesting-a-new-fixture-personality) on the [Avolites website](https://personalities.avolites.com/?mainPage=Request%20Queue.asp&) and select "Capture
 Visualiser (.c2o)" from the Desk Type options.

+## Automatic picture legends from Capture

+When Capture is connected using CITP, you can automatically generate picture legends for your playbacks or palettes using a snapshot of the Alpha view of Capture.
+This is a great way to get a miniature picture legend of the actual stage effect using the Capture rendered stage view.

+1. Ensure Capture is connected with CITP.

+2. Set up the Alpha window of Capture to be the Stage view.

+3. Press \[Set Legend\], **Select** button of the item to be set, \[Picture\].

+4. In the Picture Legend popup window, select the Network tab.

+5. Choose the Alpha view.